 Jim: Hey, that's cool, I always wanted to make it with my older sister!

-- Canada, Eh?: Park Harpell is in Sainte-Anne-de-Bellevue, Quebec.
+- Canada, Eh?: Park Harpell is in Sainte-Anne-de-Bellevue, Quebec, a suburb of Montreal.

 - Dirty Cop: Captain Churchman, and maybe most of his police department.